 |Scheduled Events||Running time-limited promotions, offers or seasonal events||Running a weekend sale in a particular territory, or offering free gifts to players during a holiday season.|

 By design, a player can only be assigned to a single AB Test at a time, but can have multiple Permanent Overrides and Scheduled Events defined.
 These three functions are loosely referred to as Campaigns and each share a similar workflow that is described below.

 The general workflow for Campaigns is the same.
-A player is assigned Campaigns based on matching Campaign Criteria and Player Segmentation properties.
-Once assigned, the Campaign Overrides are layered on top of the base Catalog definitions to form the definitions that the Player receives in-game.
+On login, players are assigned to available Campaigns based on the campaign status and the configured Segmentation settings.
+Once assigned, any Catalog Overrides defined by those campaigns are layered on top of the base Catalog definitions to form the definitions that the Player receives in-game.
 For a simple setup it could be that a couple of sets of definitions are in use for an entire player-base, equally more complex systems could see hundreds of Override combinations, all of which ChilliConnect handles seamlessly for you.

 Catalog definitions are the combination of the Campaign Overrides layered on top of the base Catalog.
 Definition conflicts and priority are handled at Campaign creation time.

 The segments tab allows you to filter a Campaign to specific players only.
 By default, the Campaign will match all players and segment criteria must be specified by selecting the check box next to each category.
 To be included in a Campaign, a player must match at least one criteria in all categories.

 ChilliConnect supports a number of built-in segmentation properties out of the box: